 David Bamber (Adolf Hitler) is the only non-German cast member who speaks with a German accent.
 The filmmakers felt that audiences would be distracted by Hitler speaking in Bamber's natural British accent.
 The resulting difference in accent, however, is not too unrealistic, as Hitler was a native of Austria.
 German is the main language spoken in both Germany and Austria, but Hitler's Austrian accent made him stand out while he was among his (mostly) German subordinates.

 The film's opening prologue is a quotation of a Nazi mandatory loyalty service oath for Soldiers of the German Armed Forces.
-It states: "I swear by God this sacred oath: That I shall render unconditional obedience to Adolf Hitler[,] Führer of the German Reich and people, Supreme Commander of the Armed Forces, And that I shall at all times be ready, as a brave soldier, to give my life for this oath . . . "
+It states: "I swear by God this sacred oath: That I shall render unconditional obedience to Adolf Hitler, Führer of the German Reich and people, Supreme Commander of the Armed Forces, And that I shall at all times be ready, as a brave soldier, to give my life for this oath . . . "

 The film was originally scheduled for release on August 8, 2008, then moved up to June 27, 2008.
 The producer couldn't find a suitable location for the battle sequence in which Claus Schenk Graf von Stauffenberg loses his eye and hand, halting production and moving release to October 3, 2008.
 Filming resumed in June 2008, and release was moved to February 13, 2009.
 After a successful test screening, release was finally moved to December 25, 2008.

-This is the second movie in which Kenneth Branagh, Kevin McNally and Ian McNeice have appeared together.
+This is the second movie in which Kenneth Branagh, Kevin McNally, and Ian McNeice have appeared together.
 The other was Conspiracy (2001).
 Both movies are based on true events from World War II and both are stories from the German side.
 Here they are Adolf Hitler's enemies, while in the other they are following Hitler's regime.

-The song played over parts of the end credits (Track #1 on the soundtrack album, "They'll Remember You") uses lyrics from Johann Wolfgang Goethe's poem "Wanderers Nachtlied" ("Wanderer's Night Song"): "Ueber allen Gipfeln / Ist Ruh, / In allen Wipfeln / Spuerest du / Kaum einen Hauch. - Die Voegelein schweigen im Walde. / Warte nur, balde / Ruhest du auch."
+The song played over parts of the end credits (Track number one on the soundtrack album, "They'll Remember You") uses lyrics from Johann Wolfgang von Goethe's poem "Wanderers Nachtlied" ("Wanderer's Night Song"): "Ueber allen Gipfeln / Ist Ruh, / In allen Wipfeln / Spuerest du / Kaum einen Hauch. - Die Voegelein schweigen im Walde. / Warte nur, balde / Ruhest du auch."
 This translates into English as, "Over all the summits / it is calm. / In all the treetops / you can feel / hardly a breeze - The birds remain silent in the woods. / Just wait, soon / You'll rest as well."